chris-catral/Portfolio/README.md

 ## CAPREIT

 At CAPREIT, I worked for an internal audience by documenting workflows and internal software.
-A quickstart guide on managing employee compensation in CAPREIT's HR system espace can be found as a pdf file in this page.
+A quickstart guide on managing employee compensation in CAPREIT's HR system espace can be found as a pdf file (Compensation QRG site.pdf) in this page.